 Access to lockers should be scheduled so different cohorts would not be able to access lockers at the same time, to limit time spent at lockers, and restrict sharing with others.
 It would be ideal to have them grouped by cohort and have each cohort’s locker group spread out by at least 2 metres.

 Items from home (e.g., toys) should be discouraged, except for lunch bags, backpacks, sun protection, water bottles and clothing.
 Other items like homework and school work and textbooks can move between home and school.
 These items should all be assigned to one student and not shared.

 Items like books that cannot be easily cleaned and disinfected should be batched.
 Batched items can be rotated on a weekly basis and quarantined for a week before use again.

 * As all sections and recommendations are subject to adaptations based on best evidence and changes in guidance, this section will be edited as needed to reflect the case/cluster/outbreak management protocol.
 Public health will lead any case investigation with school boards and schools, coordinate with health care system partners as needed, and will communicate any changes in guidance with school boards.

 Children often exhibit mild or atypical symptoms of COVID-19 or they may be asymptomatic.
-It is important if a staff or student has any symptoms listed on the screening tool, they immediately put on a medical grade mask, isolate, go home and arrange to be tested for COVID-19.
+It is important if a staff or student has any symptoms listed on the screening tool, they immediately put on a medical grade mask, isolate, go home and arrange to be tested for COVID-19 or contact their health care provider.
 Best judgement should be used for those with seasonal allergies or symptoms that may be caused by another pre-determined reason.

 Record keeping, and contact information, for both staff and students will be extremely important in the investigation, follow-up and contact tracing of any cases in schools.
 Records of students and educators that are in each cohort should be kept for contact tracing purposes.